Canon 100D vs Fujifilm XF10

 Review summary: Canon 100D vs Fujifilm XF10

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Fujifilm XF10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 100D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.